northvolt/ml-labeling/docs/stacker.md

 ### Region of interest

-We are only interested in defects on the coated area (see image below).
+We are only interested in defects on the coated area, eg ignore the tab and roller (see image below).
 If a tab should be folded on top of the material, annotate it as a defect or decline the task.

 ![Region of interest](../images/stacker/roi.jpg)